Samourrai/foresight/README.md

 ## Background

-Built for a CNAM-trained futurist (Master 2010).
+Built By a CNAM-trained futurist (Master 2010).
 Designed to be school-agnostic and methodologically rigorous — not locked into any single tradition.

 ---